 If you get 5.5p /kWh your annual export earnings might be in the region of £90 per year.

 A5: This depends on several factors such as whether you are at home during the day to use the energy you generate.
+And they are calculated using an average of standard tariffs.
 So these figures are a guide only.

 Possible Savings per year:-